-This option, which must be specified at time of order, is intended for use by hire companies etc. who have a requirement to remove all customer data from recorders which are not fitted with the 'Simulator' option (which includes an 'Erase all history' job).
-See section 4.3.22 for a description of the Simulator option.
+This option, which must be specified at time of order, is intended for use by hire companies etc. who have a requirement to remove all customer data from recorders which are not fitted with the 'Simulation' option (which includes an 'Erase all history' job).
+See section 4.3.22 for a description of the Simulation option.
+The History maintenance option is not enabled in Trial Mode' (section 4.3.22).